Harry Friedman

 Harry Friedman (born November 12, 1946) is an American television industry executive.
 He was the executive producer of the syndicated game shows Jeopardy! and Wheel of Fortune from 1999 to 2020.
 Initially he shared the title of executive producer with the shows' creator, Merv Griffin, but from Griffin's 2000 retirement until his own 2020 retirement, he served as their sole executive producer.

 Friedman has produced a combined total of more than 5,500 episodes of Jeopardy! and Wheel of Fortune.
 Friedman introduced a number of new gameplay elements, theme weeks, and technological advances to both programs, and in 2006 he led both shows to make television history by becoming the first syndicated television series to broadcast in high definition.

 In September 2021, it was reported Friedman will be executive producer for a proposed NBC revival of the game show Tic Tac Dough with Tom Bergeron as host.
+The show, however, was not picked up.

-On April 28, 2022, it was confirmed Friedman will be the executive producer for the second season of another NBC game show revival, Capital One College Bowl.
+On April 28, 2022, it was confirmed Friedman will be the executive producer for the second season of another NBC game show revival, Capital One College Bowl, which ran until October 28, 2022.

-Early life and career
+Life and career

 Friedman was born in Omaha, Nebraska.
 He developed an early fascination with television programming and personalities, including Johnny Carson when he was a young local celebrity.
 Long before the conception of student internships, Friedman began working for Omaha's first television stations, doing whatever work management permitted.
+He attended the University of Nebraska–Lincoln.

 In 1971, Friedman moved to Los Angeles, and without contacts he gave himself six months to find a job in the business.
 With less than 24 hours remaining on his self-imposed deadline, Friedman became a part-time question writer on the TV game show The Hollywood Squares, and continued with that show for eleven years, writing and producing thousands of episodes for three different versions of the show.
 He was also involved in the development of such other programs as Gambit and High Rollers.